-Integrate more functions of "Productivity Power Tools" in VS11
+Integrate more functions of "Productivity Power Tools" into VS

 I'm so glad to see VS11 beta release.
 I find many new features integrated to VS11 beta from "old" Productivity Power Tools extension, such as new Solution Explorer, Quick Access and so on.
 But I do see many more features of "Productivity Power Tools" in VS11 beta, such as Auto Brace Completion, Fix Mixed Tabs, Align Assignments, Tools Options Support and more.
 So I hope the full functions of "old" Productivity Power Tools integrated to the VS11, and also we can config these features in the Option of VS11.
 Please take a think about my suggestion.
 Thanks a lot!